DeFiCh/metachain/packages/docs/:900:Project Governance/:001:contributing.md

 Hosting is an incredibly challenging problem in mono-repo projects, node module resolver needs to know where to look for dependencies.
-When project dependencies are not hoisted automatically due to version conflicts (see below), it creates multiple copies of a dependency at different layer of your package hierarchy that makes it impossible to manage.
+When project dependencies are not hoisted automatically due to version conflicts (see below), it creates multiple copies of a dependency at different layers of your package hierarchy, makes it impossible to manage.

 ```text
 ├── package.json